nowodev/schema-crawler/README.md

 **Important:** The name of the attributes don't have to correspond to the column name of the schema model!

-In addition of the name of the attribute, you also have to define a validation.
+In addition of the name of the attribute, you also have to define a validation for the attributes.
 You can use [all available validation rules by Laravel](https://laravel.com/docs/master/validation#available-validation-rules), or you can even [implement your own](https://laravel.com/docs/master/validation#custom-validation-rules).

 The validation will be performed **after** the attributes have been processed by the adapter.